bluxmit/alnoda-workspaces/workspaces/workspace-in-docker/README.md

 ## Why this image

-This workspace allows complete isolation of many IT-related projects, such as software development, devops, QA, data analysis, data engineering, data science and other.
+This workspace allows complete isolation of many IT-related projects, such as software development, DevOps, QA, data analysis, data engineering, data science, and others.
-Workspace can be used as local development environment, as well as remote dev environment, when started on the cloud server, and can be secured with password.
+Workspace can be used as a local development environment, as well as a remote dev environment, when started on the cloud server, and can be secured with a password.

-Workspace-in-docker allows to completely isolate and switch easily between projects that involve multiple programming languages, cloud CLIs, k8s clusters, configurations and have system dependencies.
-Withou this workspace, swithing between such complex environments would require multiple actions and can be tedious work.
+Workspace-in-docker allows to completely isolate and switch easily between projects that involve multiple programming languages, cloud CLIs, k8s clusters, configurations, and have system dependencies.
+Without this workspace, switching between such complex environments would require multiple actions and can be tedious work.

-Workspace-in-docker is great for collaborative work - it can be easily shared, moved to any cloud server, backed up, has versions and can be easily extended and customized.
-Can be used as build, test or even runtime environment.
+Workspace-in-docker is great for collaborative work - it can be easily shared, moved to any cloud server, backed up, has versions, and can be easily extended and customized.
+Can be used as a build, test, or even runtime environment.

 Workspace makes it extremely easy to launch small products, created by hobby developers.
-The fact that the development, build and runtime environment is the very same workspace, deployment of a web application becomes as easy, as commiting workspace to a docker image and run it on any server.
+The fact that the development, build, and runtime environment is the very same workspace, deployment of a web application becomes as easy, as committing workspace to a docker image and run it on any server.
 No need to write dockerfile, and waste time trying to replicate your development environment in a production docker image.

-Workspace-in-docker is a good choice if you want control and versatility.
-It is lightweight, includes open-source tools and nearly as convenient as working directly with a local environment.
+Workspace-in-docker is a good choice if you want to control and versatility.
+It is lightweight, includes open-source tools and is nearly as convenient as working directly with a local environment.

 ## Use-cases